 We thank J. Argyriades for communication on the Super-K atmospheric neutrino analysis, A. Cazes for his work on the SPL simulation, and P. Huber for his patience in answering questions concerning the use of GLoBES.
+Furthermore, we thank D. Casper for the help in installing and running Nuance, and E. Couce for discussions about the β B backgrounds.
 T.S. is supported by the 6th Framework Program of the European Community under a Marie Curie Intra-European Fellowship.